 You dehumidify a crawl space using a dehumidifier specially designed to cover larger surface areas.
 Crawl spaces can become damp during the ordinary course of a day, especially in high humidity climates.
 That humidity can become trapped in the crawl space and eventually soak into the foundation.

 A regular dehumidifier will work in a crawl space as long as the coverage area and rate of dehumidification are correct.
 If you have a significant problem under your crawl space, you will want something more than a bathroom dehumidifier designed for smaller spaces.

 Make sure to calculate the surface area and volume of your crawl space.
 Then, find out how severe your problem is to know what rate of dehumidification you need.
 These two numbers will determine how large of a dehumidifier you need.

 The ideal crawl space humidity level is between 30% and 60%.
 Ideally, the humidity level in your crawl space will level off around 50% .
 To help maintain these humidity levels, you need to ensure that you have the best crawl space dehumidifier and that everything is hooked up and draining correctly.

 The best crawl space dehumidifier on our list is the AlorAir 90 PPD.
-It is high rated by users and performed well during experiments
+It is highly rated by users and performed well during experiments.

-The remote control can be wired to the inside of your home.
-This makes adjusting the settings much easier.
-There is also an option for a pump to help effectively move water out of your crawl space.
+The remote control can be wired into your home, which makes adjusting the settings easier.
+There is also an option for a pump to effectively move water out of your crawl space.

-Overall, this unit had the best features for heavy-duty jobs and regular maintenance of humidity levels.
-It’s also more affordable than many of the commercial-grade units we analysed.
-This is the best dehumidifier for crawl space use if you are serious about taking care of water and mold.
+Overall, this unit is equipped with impressive features for heavy-duty jobs and regular maintenance of humidity levels.
+It’s also more affordable than many of the commercial-grade units we reviewed.